 - We are also involving staff and students in energy saving via the Leiden University is making the switch too campaign.

 The Energy Transition Monitor (in Dutch) shows the energy consumption of each faculty, service department and building.
-It will eventually also show natural gas savings per day, per week and per month, or compared with 2021.

 To achieve the energy-saving goals, we need more than the Roadmap to carbon-neutral campuses, which only explains how we plan to make our buildings Paris Proof and says nothing about the role of users.
 This role is important, however, because the use of rooms and equipment accounts for a growing share of the University’s energy consumption: after a building has been renovated (including e.g. insulation), the building-related energy share decreases considerably.